Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 FROM _top_10_locations tl;

--- Section 6: Step 3 - Setting a SQL Variable as our Center Point SET center_point = '{
+--  Step 3 - Setting a SQL Variable as our Center Point SET center_point = '{
   "coordinates": [
     2.364853294993676e+00,